INESCTEC/lv-voltage-control/README.md

 # VoltTune: Voltage Correction Using Flexibility Allocation

-VoltTune is a Python-based tool designed to identify and correct voltage violations in low-voltage or distribution electrical networks using a optimization algorithm.
+VoltTune is a Python-based tool designed to identify and correct voltage violations in low-voltage or distribution electrical networks using an optimization algorithm.
 It uses a sensitivity matrix estimated from historical measurements and leverages available flexibility (load reduction or injection) to bring all nodal voltages within a specified operating range.

 ---

 ## Features

 - Learns network voltage sensitivities from historical data
 - Detects voltage violations based on user-defined voltage limits
 - Applies voltage correction using available power flexibility
 - Supports real-world voltage/power data formats
--  Fully configurable via environment variables
+- Run as a script or via REST API
+- Supports file upload and query parameters for voltage limits
 - Simple, modular, and readable code (PEP8-compliant)

 ---